apache/datafusion-comet/docs/source/user-guide/installation.md

 ## Using a Published JAR File

-Comet jar files are available in [Maven Central](https://central.sonatype.com/namespace/org.apache.datafusion).
+Comet jar files are available in [Maven Central](https://central.sonatype.com/namespace/org.apache.datafusion) for amd64 and arm64 architectures for Linux.
+For Apple OSX, it is currently necessary to build from source.

 Here are the direct links for downloading the Comet jar file.